-Nachhattar Singh Chohan, who is Toronto area’s known community leader and founder president of the Indian Trucking Association in Canada, is one such typical success story in the trucking industry in Canada.
+Nachhattar Singh Chohan, Toronto area’s known community leader who is the founder president of the Indian Trucking Association, is one such typical success story in the trucking industry in Canada.

 “We Punjabis control more than 60 percent of all trucking operations in Canada.
 There is a perpetual shortage of truck drivers and mechanics and new Punjabi immigrants fill this need,’’ says Chohan who came to Canada in 1980 from Budhi Pind near Hoshiarpur in Punjab.

-Like any new immigrant, he too struggled in his earlier years as he worked in factories before finding his true calling – trucking.
+Like any new immigrant, he says he too struggled in his earlier years as he worked in factories before finding his true calling – trucking.

 “When I started my own company in the mid-1990s, there were only a few Indians in this business.
 Punjabis are famous for one thing – if one starts something, everyone follows him.
 That’s how they have entered the trucking business here and virtually taken over it,’’ says Chohan who operates his own fleet of truck-trailers under the name of CH TransX.

 Explaining the fascination of even well-qualified Punjabi immigrants for the trucking business, he says, “Punjabi immigrants come to Canada to make money and make it very fast.
 But the only jobs available to them are in factories where they can’t make more than $400 to $500 week.
 However, as a trucker driver, they can easily make between $4,000 and $5,000 a month.
 I have drivers who make even up to $7,000 a month.
 From truck driving, many have gone on to start own transport companies.’’

 Giving another reason, he says, “Trucking is a tough business.
 But Punjabi immigrants are ready to rough it out.
 That’s they have succeeded beyond any imagination.
 Some of them have even more than 500 truck-trailers today.
 We have created thousands of jobs for Canada.’’